-When their startups start going south, business leaders face a critical dilemma: They can stay the course and see if their current strategy just needs a little more time, or recognize that a change in direction is necessary for the business' survival.
-Shifting gears and finding another strategy to achieve your business goals are what entrepreneur James Reinhart calls "the art of the pivot.”
+When business growth slows, leaders face a critical dilemma: stay the course and see if their current strategy just needs a little more time or recognize that a change in direction is necessary for the business’s survival.
+Continually shifting strategy is a clear sign of panic, but knowing when to definitively change your strategy is what startup leaders call “the art of the pivot.”

 “To build a lasting business that delivers value to customers, you must have equal parts confidence and paranoia,” he said.
 “Most good ideas aren’t obvious, so be confident, and push the boundaries of the experience you’re delivering.
 But businesses have to be willing to constantly disrupt themselves to remain relevant.
 Be paranoid, and don’t tune out the world around you.”

 Going back to your strengths, weaknesses, opportunities, and threats in your SWOT analysis is a great starting-off point to see where you might have missed some key information.
 Ideally you want to update your SWOT analysis every 6 to 12 months.

 Is it time for your business to make a strategy shift?
 Reinhart offered these nine tips to help you make the decision and smoothly execute your pivot:

 Gather feedback from employees, customers, and investors to generate buy-in for your pivot.
 When you pivot, be sure to consider the competitive landscape and market conditions.
 Continuously reevaluate your strategies over time.

 Sometimes pivoting can be critical to keeping a business on track, and failing to do so when the time is right is a common startup mistake.
 However, pivoting for the sake of pivoting won’t help your startup become financially viable either, so understanding timing and circumstance is critical.
 When considering a pivot, have a plan and execute, and remember to get feedback from all stakeholders to track the success of your new plan as it proceeds.